 There are essentially two main types of kidney failure—acute and chronic.
 A third type, acute-on-chronic, is a bit of a mixture of the first two types.
 Acute-on-chronic is when a dog with chronic kidney disease that is stable experiences a sudden worsening of their kidney function.

 Each type has different lists of potential causes, different focuses of treatment, and different prognoses.
-For this article, we will stick to acute and chronic kidney failure.
+For this article, we will stick to acute and chronic kidney failure in dogs.

 What causes acute kidney failure in dogs?